milonmaze/privacy-terms-observatory-beta/explore.zoom.us/en-us/trust/transparency.html.md

 Delayed-notice orders (U.S. only)

-In this period, 44 out of 99 U.S. requests were accompanied by a valid delayed-notice order.
+In this period, 44 US requests came with a delayed notification order.

 International Requests